Wednesday, January 7, 2026

 Some groups are open so that you can read and post messages without being a member.
 Some groups are closed.
 You may still be able to read, but if you want to post you need to be a member.
 On Facebook, you click “become a member” and an administrator will check to see that “you are a real person” and that you are properly identified.
 No hard interviews!

 On mailing lists, you send an email to a posted address.
 Sometimes it is enough to write “subscribe” in the message body and then a server will do its magic, and you’re in.
 Other times an administrator has to add you to the list manually.
-Again, be sure to read all the information posted about the group and how to join.
+Again, be sure to read all the information posted about the group and how to join, and when in doubt, asking in online forums can help with clarification.

 You are in the game